ReaLx3m/KOReader-AI-Slop-User-Patches/README.md

 Automatically switches the file browser display mode based on the contents of the folder you're browsing.
 Making it possible to have home menu and folders with sub-folders in classic view with many items per page, or in mosaic view with a large grid like 4x4, 5x5 etc. for better view of your library.
 And still enjoy large covers, ex.
 2x2 or 3x3 mosaic view, when you access a folder with files(books).

-Adds a Multiview toggle and a Multiview Settings sub-menu to the filing-cabinet icon menu on the top bar.
+Added Settings sub-menu(AI Slop Settings) to the filing-cabinet icon menu on the top bar.
 - 2 modes(Folder Mode and File Mode), both modes are independently configurable via the Multiview Settings menu.
 You can choose any rows/columns configuration with "Mosaic With Covers" view mode and any number of items with "Classic" mode view.
 - Folders that contain sub-folders or mix of sub-folders and files will display in the mode you set in "Folder Mode", Classic mode is set as default.
 - Folders that contain only files will display in the mode you set in "File Mode", Mosaic mode with cover images is set as default.

-When you make changes to the Folder and/or File Modes, it might appear that the changes arent applied.
-If that happens you need to either press Home or access a different folder from your current one, for the views to refresh and show correctly from there on.
-Test version with fix available - [multiview-test-version-ignore-sdr-instant-view-change.lua](https://github.com/ReaLx3m/KOReader-AI-Slop-User-Patches/blob/main/2-multiview-test-version-ignore-sdr-instant-view-change.lua)

 ### **[2-smart-multiview-test-version.lua](https://github.com/ReaLx3m/KOReader-AI-Slop-User-Patches/blob/main/2-smart-multiview-test-version.lua)**